BerlingskeMedia/aria_datadispatcher/README.md

 ##### Request validation on server

-This part is implemented by Berlingske Media's Event Dispatcher.
+This part is implemented by Berlingske Media's Data Dispatcher.

-After receiving a request from the client signed with a Hawk Authorization header, the Event Dispatcher validates the request against Auth server, BPC.
+After receiving a request from the client signed with a Hawk Authorization header, the Data Dispatcher validates the request against Auth server, BPC.
 BPC is the authoritative register of Berlingske Hawk credentials.

-The Event Dispatcher will have its own set of Hawk credentials, also issued by BPC, and an app ticket for accessing the features on BPC.
+The Data Dispatcher will have its own set of Hawk credentials, also issued by BPC, and an app ticket for accessing the features on BPC.

 The validation is done using the following request.

 ```
 POST /validate/credentials
 Host: bpc.berlingskemedia.net:443
-Authorization: Hawk id=”event_producer” ts="1556626940", nonce="WgdvVV", mac="UiPM+PsE4jEO62Uqvd6CymUUISFfYVjEERl5/jNnJaU="
+Authorization: Hawk id="aria_datadispatcher" ts="1556626940", nonce="WgdvVV", mac="UiPM+PsE4jEO62Uqvd6CymUUISFfYVjEERl5/jNnJaU="
 Content-Type: application/json

 {
   "url": "https://notifications.berlingskemedia.net/webhooks",
   "method": "POST",
-  "authorization": "Hawk id=\"aria\", ts=\"1556624461\", nonce=\"QmbuDC\", hash=\"hxnRPTxATAovVOhYn/20neTXXLtBXyl+t/VjWf971mQ=\", mac=\"aGkvqovoApV1s9d32vPJk3T9kQNGTU8DNMX8EhIQr80=\"",
+  "authorization": "Hawk id=\"aria_notifications\", ts=\"1556624461\", nonce=\"QmbuDC\", hash=\"hxnRPTxATAovVOhYn/20neTXXLtBXyl+t/VjWf971mQ=\", mac=\"aGkvqovoApV1s9d32vPJk3T9kQNGTU8DNMX8EhIQr80=\"",
   "payload": "this is a test payload",
   "contentType": "text/plain"
 }